 - F.O.B.
 Destination is the University standard, since it provides the most protection to the department/school and the University.
 It should be negotiated into all purchases whenever possible.
 F.O.B.
 Destination means that legal ownership of the good transfers when it reaches the buyer.
 Therefore, the seller pays all shipping costs and is also responsible for the goods during transit.

 - F.O.B.
 Origin means that NU usually pays all shipping costs and legal ownership transfers to NU when the goods leave the vendor's warehouse.
 As such, this can be of great risk to the department/school and the University.
 If a vendor requires F.O.B.
 Origin, the department/school should arrange for appropriate insurance coverage for the purchased goods through the shipping company that will be transporting and delivering the goods prior to shipment.
-Purchasing Resources Services and the Office of Risk Management can provide assistance when necessary.
+Procurement and Payment Services and the Office of Risk Management can provide assistance when necessary.

 Departments/schools are expected to select the appropriate 'ship to' code on each Requisition.
 There will be no ability to put a non-established ship to location on a Requisition.
 If a new 'ship to' location is needed, submit the Ship-To Request Form (pdf).
 Northwestern University has developed a list of Ship-To Codes (pdf) to be used by each department/school in NUFinancials.